Alaska Cruise

 Ketchikan waterfront

-Ketchikan is Alaska's first city: colorful, compact, and easy to explore on foot.
-It's known for having the highest concentration of totem poles in the world and some of the best fishing in the state.
+Ketchikan is the first port in Alaska: compact, colorful, and easy to navigate on foot.
+It's known for having the highest concentration of totem poles in the world and some of the best sport fishing in the state.

 What we did

-Cost: $800 total for two, plus tip.
-Budget around $960 with a 20% tip if you have a great experience, which you likely will, as it's expected.
+Cost: $800 for two plus tip.
+Budget around $960 with a 20% tip, which is customary if you have a great time, and you will.

 Day 4